-As of December 31, 2021, we had 124 full-time employees.
-As our development plans and strategies develop, and as we transition into operating as a public company, we must add a significant number of additional managerial, operational, financial and other personnel.
+As of December 31, 2022, we had 140 full-time employees.
+As our development plans and strategies develop, we must add a significant number of additional managerial, operational, financial and other personnel.
 Future growth will impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, retaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; - expanding our operational, financial and management controls, reporting systems and procedures; and - managing increasing operational and managerial complexity.
+- identifying, recruiting, integrating, retaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; - expanding our operational, financial and management controls, reporting systems and procedures; and - managing increasing operational and managerial complexity.